 An Azure Machine Learning pipeline is an independently executable workflow of a complete machine learning task.
 Subtasks are encapsulated as a series of steps within the pipeline.
 An Azure Machine Learning pipeline can be as simple as one that calls a Python script, so may do just about anything.
 Pipelines should focus on machine learning tasks such as:

 - Data preparation including importing, validating and cleaning, munging and transformation, normalization, and staging

 - Training configuration including parameterizing arguments, filepaths, and logging / reporting configurations

-- Training and validating efficiently and repeatably, which might include specifying specific data subsets, different hardware compute resources, distributed processing, and progress monitoring
+- Training and validating efficiently and repeatedly, which might include specifying specific data subsets, different hardware compute resources, distributed processing, and progress monitoring

 - Deployment, including versioning, scaling, provisioning, and access control